-In china, there are many sight to visit and beautiful ancient temples of China are must places for cultural travelers to be.
+In China, there are many sights to visit, and the beautiful ancient temples of China are must places for cultural travelers to be.
 China is one of the oldest cultures in the world, and its vast empire is associated with Buddhist shrines.
-When you step inside the threshold of one of these religious buildings, you let go of your ego and you lose the meaning of time at that moment.
+When you step inside the threshold of one of these religious buildings, you let go of your ego, and you lose the meaning of time at that moment.
 Buddhists believe that there is no end to the past and the future.
 Here are some of these beautiful temples of China built in ancient times.

 Lingyin Temple in Lingyin-Feilai Mountain Area

 To enter the Lingyin Temple, you must enter the official hall of the heavenly kings.
 Chan Buddhism has been home to the Wulin Mountains for centuries.
-The scenic and beautiful mountainous area around the scenery her are as famous as the Temple of Ghosts amongst temples of China.
+The scenic and beautiful mountainous area around the scenery here is as famous as the Temple of Ghosts among the temples of China.

-You have to pay to enter the scenic Lingyin-Feilai mountain area, which is full of bridges, monuments, sculptures, grottoes as well as works of art.
-This worshipping place is one of the largest and best taken care of in the country.
-The main monastery includes the Grand Hall of the Great Sage, Hall of the Buddha of Medicine, the Sutra Library, the Huayan Hall as well as The Hall of Five Hundred Arhats.
+You have to pay to enter the scenic Lingyin-Feilai mountain area, which is full of bridges, monuments, sculptures, grottoes, as well as works of art.
+This worshipping place is one of the largest and best-taken care of in the country.
+The main monastery includes the Grand Hall of the Great Sage, the Hall of the Buddha of Medicine, the Sutra Library, the Huayan Hall as well as The Hall of Five Hundred Arhats.

 Nanshan Temple in South of China

 A beautiful pond on one side of the street and a bunch of wood on the other attract your attention.
-This Buddhist shrine in South of China has an old proverb saying “Good fortune as vast as East Sea, long life as great as Nanshan Mountain”
+This Buddhist shrine in South China has an old proverb that says, “Good fortune as vast as the East Sea, long life as great as Nanshan Mountain.”

 White Horse Temple near the Eastern Han Capital

 People say that the White Horse Temple was one of the first Buddhist temples of China.
 This ancient building, constructed in 68 AD, is located near the Eastern Han capital.
-This visit is easy for Western tourists because all the signs are available in English as well.
+This visit is easy for Western tourists because all the signs are also available in English.